Cosmetic Playlover

 Cosmetic Playlover (コスメティック・プレイラバー, Kosumetikku Pureirabā) is a Japanese manga series by Sachi Narashima.
 It is serialized in the monthly boys' love manga magazine Magazine Be × Boy from December 7, 2017, to November 7, 2025.
 In addition, two spin-offs, Bitterness Playlover and Twilight Playlover, were also serialized in Magazine Be × Boy.

 A live-action television drama adaptation premiered on Fuji TV on August 6, 2024, and ran for 8 episodes.
-A second season is scheduled to broadcast in January 2026.
+A second season ran from January 16, 2026, to March 20, 2026, for 10 episodes.

 Plot

 Natsume Mamiya and Touma Sahashi work as department store beauty consultants for the cosmetics brand Romy Feerique, where they are known as the "two princes".
 However, Natsume is constantly annoyed with Touma for not taking his job seriously despite his potential.
 One day, Touma discovers that Natsume is gay and decides to use his secret to get closer to him.
 After the two begin dating, they navigate through a myriad of obstacles in their relationship, such as rivals, misunderstandings, and their long-distance relationship once Touma begins working as a make-up artist for Romy Feerique's French headquarters.

 In addition to Natsume and Sahashi, there are two side stories focusing on the relationships of other characters in the story: Bitterness Playlover, which focuses on Keigo Kakizaki (Natsume's acquaintance) and Yukito Saionji's (Touma's high school senior) relationship; and Twilight Playlover, which focuses on Atsushi Nanjo and Iori Kosaka's (Nanjo's high school classmate) relationship.